 Two days later, while Bellatrix, Cygnus, Druella and her two sisters sat having breakfast, an owl arrived.
 It was a big, black owl, which Bellatrix thought nothing of until her father gave the letter to her to read.
 It was from the Dark Lord.

 I am writing to you to invite your daughter Bellatrix to my Manor.
 After having such a delightful afternoon with her two days ago, I'd very much like to spend the day with her.
-I will await her in the outskirts of the forest of my Manor at 11 O clock today; I believe you do know that location, my friend.
+I will await her in the outskirts of the forest of my Manor at 11 o'clock today; I believe you do know that location.

 Bellatrix excused herself from the table, after realising that it was half past ten already.
 She ran to her room to decide what to wear, and settled on plain black robes, with a silver and emerald sparkling clasp to hold them closed around her.
 She combed her hair, and applied some make up hastily, before returning back downstairs for her father's directions to the forest.

-"Welcome, Miss Black, to my humble home," he said with a smirk.
+"Welcome to my humble home," he said with a smirk.
 He put a hand on the small of her back, and pushed her forwards, around a tree.
 She blinked, sunlight hitting her, and saw a great Manor in front of her.
 It was built out of orange bricks; the windows were gleaming pleasantly in front of her.
 As though in a trance, Bellatrix found herself right outside the front doors almost instantly.
-Was she dreaming?

 Voldemort showed her into a large room.
 It was very beautiful, with large wooden panels on the walls, and dark gold and silver paper above it.
 "Have a seat," said Voldemort.
 Bellatrix walked forwards and sat down on the couch, hardly knowing where to look.
 "A drink?" he asked, watching her carefully.